Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/never-stop-learning.md

 If yes, I can see the next best thing and go from there.

-By taking this approach, you make sure your basis is strong and will never fail you.
+By taking this approach, you ensure your basis is strong and will never fail you.

 ## Conclusion